-Available in either a Littrow or Littman configuration, these external cavity laser kits are complete systems that only require drive electronics to operate (Laser Diode and TEC controllers).
-They are ideal for education, component testing, and research due to their modularity.
-Components are offered to create a tunable laser at a non-standard wavelength (see the Conversion Guide tab for more information).
+Available in Littman configuration, this external cavity laser kit is a complete system that only requires drive electronics to operate (Laser Diode and TEC controllers).
+This kit is ideal for education, component testing, and research due to its modularity.
+Components are offered to create a tunable laser at a nonstandard wavelength (see the Conversion Guide tab for more information).
 Various gain chips, cavity optics, and tuning actuators are available to provide customizable ECL solutions.
 Additionally, customer-furnished ECL components can be easily integrated, which minimizes construction time and cost compared to other tunable laser alternatives.